Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Benchmark Design

 \subsection{Quality}

 Quality is always the most important metric in AI video chatbot.
 If the chatbot keeps answering nonsense or with a very limited knowledge (like Apple Siri in 2011~\cite{siri2011}), it will not be that widely used either.
 We consequently evaluate the quality of AI video chatbot from the following perspectives: \begin{itemize} \item Visual-related response quality.
 The chatbot should be able to handle typical visual tasks such as recognizing the objects. \item Chatbot-related response quality.
-AI video chatbot introduces new use cases such as memory recall, which also needs benchmarking. \item Perceptual quality in response audio.
-Finally, the answer from the AI video chatbot should also be perceptually seamless to human beings. \end{itemize}
+AI video chatbot introduces new use cases such as memory recall, which also needs benchmarking. \end{itemize}

 We test the response quality by constructing a dataset that contains a series of videos and questions that cover all the aspects above.
 We feed the videos and questions to the AI video chatbot and collect the response (testbed details in \S\ref{sec:testbed-design}).
 We later determine how good the answer is with the ground truth.
 Below we present the details of these aspects.